Bill-Gray/PDCursesMod/x11new/README.md

 will go to the xterm that invoked the PDCursesMod application, or to the console if not invoked directly from an xterm.
 Similarly, stdin will expect its input from the same place as stdout.

+Note that this isn't entirely a bad thing.
+You can use `printf()`s for debugging,  secure in the knowledge that they'll go to the terminal and won't mess up the Curses screen.
+You do have to remember to disable them when using the VT or WinCon or DOS ports,  or when building with `ncurses`.

 Distribution Status
 -------------------